arcege/workspaces/README.md

 After an upgrade, this will reload the shell with the latest version in ~/.bash/ws.sh.

+The file used to load is preserved.
+Subsequent runs of operation will use the preserved filename by default.
+The operation can take an optional filename to use.

 #### state operation ####

 Print the current state, including workspace, stack, etc.